Sri Lankan cricket team in India in 2014–15

 The Sri Lanka cricket team toured India from 30 October to 16 November 2014 for five One Day Internationals (ODIs) after the abandonment of the West Indies tour of India due to a pay dispute.
 India won the series 5–0 their fourth 5-0 whitewash in ODI history.
 It is also Sri Lanka's first 0-5 whitewash loss.

 In the fourth ODI match, Indian batsman Rohit Sharma scored 264, setting a new record for the highest score in an ODI.
-He hit 33 fours in this inning which is also a world record.
+He hit 33 fours in this innings which is also a world record.